No Data? No Problem: Synthesizing Security Graphs for Better Intrusion Detection: Background and Motivation

-We statistically analyzed the distributions of \textit{entity type} and \textit{event type} across four commonly-used public provenance datasets (in Appendix~\ref{sec:entity-event-distribution} Figure \ref{fig:label_stats}).
-Among the datasets, Cadets, Theia, and Trace are collected from DARPA Engagement 3, and Nodlink~\cite{li2023nodlink} is simulated provenance data collected on an Ubuntu system using Sysdig.
-The distributions exhibit a typical long-tail pattern and reveal significant data imbalance.
-In both entity type and event type, a single category accounts for over 50\% of instances, exceeding 70\% in some cases.
-In contrast, most other categories contribute less than 20\%, with many below 5\%.
-This imbalance further reflects the uneven distribution of system behaviors and attack patterns in most provenance datasets.

-The class imbalance problem poses a significant challenge for learning-based intrusion detection~\cite{han2020unicorn,wang2022threatrace,zengy2022shadewatcher,han2021sigl,li2021hierarchical}.
-Previous studies in the deep learning community have revealed that class imbalance has a detrimental effect on a model’s classification performance as well as its generalization abilities~\cite{buda2018systematic,johnson2019survey}.
+Class imbalance poses a significant challenge in training effective machine learning models across diverse tasks, including financial fraud detection~\cite{dal2015calibrating,roy2024frauddiffuse}, hate speech identification~\cite{davidson2017automated,caselli2021hatebert}, and rare disease diagnosis~\cite{esteva2017dermatologist,tiu2022expert}.
+Class imbalance refers to a dataset characteristic where the number of samples across classes is uneven, often with one or more classes dominating the dataset while the remaining classes account for only a small fraction~\cite{japkowicz2002class}.
+Previous studies have revealed that class imbalance has a detrimental effect on a model’s classification performance as well as its generalization abilities in various machine learning tasks~\cite{buda2018systematic,johnson2019survey}.
 When deployed in open-world out-of-distribution (OOD) environments, detection models trained on imbalanced datasets may significantly exhibit performance degradation~\cite{yang2024generalized,he2009learning}.
-Hence, a more balanced dataset is vital for deep learning-based provenance-based IDS (PIDS) to achieve optimal results.
-However, this problem is largely ignored by the community, as there are very few studies considering this issue.
+Hence, bridging the class imbalance gap in existing training datasets is vital for machine learning models to achieve robust results.

+To further illustrate the class imbalance issue in provenance datasets, we statistically analyze the distributions of entity types and event types across six commonly used public provenance datasets, including Cadets-E3, Theia-E3, Clearscope-E5, Theia-E5, OpTC-H201, and OpTC-H501.
+Figure \ref{fig:optc_label_stats} presents the distribution of OpTC-H501, while the distributions of the other datasets exhibit comparable distributional patterns and are shown in Appendix \ref{sec:entity-event-distribution} (Figure \ref{fig:label_stats}).
+These distributions exhibit a typical long-tail pattern and reveal substantial data imbalance.
+For both entity types and event types, a single category accounts for more than 50\% of the instances, exceeding 80\% in some cases.
+In contrast, most other categories contribute less than 5\%.
+This imbalance further reflects the uneven distribution of system behaviors in most provenance datasets.